why Virgin Galactic Holdings Inc. [SPCE] is a Good Choice for Investors After New Price Target of $28.91

-Virgin Galactic Holdings Inc. [NYSE: SPCE] price surged by 1.93 percent to reach at $0.38.
-The company report on October 15, 2021 that Virgin Galactic Begins Planned Vehicle Enhancement and Modification Period; Unity 23 Test Flight Rescheduled to Follow Completion of This Program.
+Virgin Galactic Holdings Inc. [NYSE: SPCE] jumped around 0.19 points on Friday, while shares priced at $18.75 at the close of the session, up 1.02%.
+The company report on October 14, 2021 that Virgin Galactic Begins Planned Vehicle Enhancement and Modification Period; Unity 23 Test Flight Rescheduled to Follow Completion of This Program.

 Recent material testing returned new data that requires further analysis.